 They can link you to pretty much all the major tourist spots in Palawan.
 We did Honda Bay Island Hopping and Underground River Tour.

-There are some other ones too, but these are the most popular, and I’ll talk about them soon.
+There are some other ones too, but these are the most popular ones, and I’ll talk about them soon.

 Overall, our stay at Blue Palawan was close to perfect.

-The staff are incredibly friendly, and the food and views are great as well.
+The staff is incredibly friendly, and the food and views are great as well.